HUMAN RESOURCES ASSOCIATION OF EASTERN MAINE

 ARTICLE VI – OFFICERS/BOARD OF DIRECTORS

-The Association shall have a President, Vice President, Secretary, Membership Officer and a Treasurer.
-These Officers shall be elected bi-annually.
-In addition to these Officers, the active members shall also elect a delegate at large who together with the five officers mentioned above will comprise the six member Board of Directors.
+The Association shall have a President, Vice President, Secretary, Membership Officer, Treasurer, and a Social Media Officer.
+These Officers shall be elected biannually.
+In addition to these Officers, the active members shall also elect a Delegate At Large who, together with the six Officers mentioned above, will comprise the seven member Board of Directors.
 All members of the Board of Directors will serve an active term of two years except for the Immediate Past President who will serve in an advisory capacity for one year after his/her term as President expires.

-All candidates for office must be qualified active members of the Association and/or SHRM members in good standing at the time of nomination or appointment.
-The President must also be a member in good standing of the Society for Human Resource Management (SHRM).
-Annual SHRM dues for the officers may be allocated from general funds of the Association upon request of the President and approval of the Board.
+All candidates for office must be qualified active members of the Association and/or SHRM members in good standing at the time of nomination or appointment and for their complete term of office.
+The President must also be a member in good standing of the Society of Human Resources Management (SHRM).
+Annual SHRM dues for the Officers may be allocated from general funds of the Association upon request of the President and approval of the Board.

 Elections will be held at the regular scheduled June meeting in each even numbered year.
 Each voting member shall receive a ballot and such ballots shall list the nominees.
 Provision shall be made on the ballot for write-in candidates.
 The completed ballot shall be returned to the Secretary.
 Ballots will be tabulated by the Board of Directors and results announced at the next appropriate meeting.
 Each Officer and Director will be elected on the basis of a plurality of the votes cast.

-Each elected officer shall assume office upon election and shall hold such office for two years or until death, resignation, or removal, except for the Immediate Past President who will serve in an advisory capacity for one year after his/her term as President expires.
+Each elected Officer shall assume office upon election and shall hold such office for two years or until death, resignation, removal, or his/her successor is elected and takes office except for the Immediate Past President who will serve in an advisory capacity for one year after his/her term as President expires.
 No person shall serve in the same office greater than two consecutive terms.
+Any Officer of Director may be removed from office, with cause, upon an affirmative vote of two-thirds of the entire Board of Directors at a duly constituted Board of Directors meeting.
+The Officer or Director shall be entitled to a due process hearing prior to any termination action being imposed.

-A. The President shall preside at meetings of the Association and Board of Directors, and shall have general charge and supervision of the affairs and business of the Association.
+- The President shall preside at meetings of the Association and Board of Directors, and shall have general charge and supervision of the affairs and business of the Association subject to the ultimate management authority of the Board of Directors.
 The President shall advise the Board of Directors on matters pertaining to meeting agenda and dates and times of meetings.
 He/she shall maintain liaison and be a current member in good standing of SHRM throughout the duration of his/her term of office.

-C. The Secretary shall be responsible for all correspondence, inquiries, and meeting notices.
-The Secretary shall be responsible for the preparation of the record of proceedings of all meetings of the Board and of any other business meetings of the Association.
+- The Secretary shall be responsible for all correspondence, inquiries, and meeting notices.
+The Secretary shall be responsible for the preparation of the record and proceedings of all meetings of the Board and of any other business meetings of the Association.
+The Secretary shall coordinate all correspondence for gathering speakers from board members, HR scholarships and general communication amongst board members and members of the Association.

-D. The Membership Officer shall handle correspondence with applicants for membership; recruit and propose to the Board such applicants as he/she deems appropriate for membership; and maintain a current list of the members, with related materials such as their status, applications and mailing/email addresses.
-The Membership Officer shall prepare an annual membership roster.
+- The Membership Officer shall handle correspondence with applicants for membership; recruit and propose to the Board such applicants as he/she deems appropriate for membership; and maintain a current list of the members, with related materials such as their status, applications and mailing/email addresses.
+The Membership Officer shall prepare an annual membership roster in collaboration with the Treasurer.

 In the event of absence or disability of the President, the Vice President shall assume powers and perform the duties of the President.
 If the Vice President is unable to do so, said powers and duties shall be assumed by the Secretary.